-- MSE 500 Fundamentals of Materials Science and Engineering - MSE 510 Thermodynamics in Materials Science and Engineering requirements.
+The bridging courses do not generate credit hours towards completion of the degree program graduation requirements.
 Students required to complete bridging course are normally not eligible to register for degree program courses prior to successful completion of these courses.
 For further details, refer to Bridging Courses in Registration and Course Information within the Academic Policies and Regulations section earlier in this catalog.